Lukasz17git/microTailwind/README.md

 - **Expanded TailwindCSS Default Theme**:  pixel based values transformed into rem values automatically as dot notation.
 - **Easy Dark Mode Integration**: add dark mode support to TailwindCSS utilities, default ones and custom ones.
 - **Custom Themes**: creating custom themes is a breeze.
-- **100% Compatibility with TailwindCSS plugins**.
+- **100% Compatibility with the rest of TailwindCSS plugins**.

 **Also includes**:

 - tailwind.config.example file as an example for the tailwind config setup
-- Abreviations.js file to show all the abreviations.
+- Abreviations.js file which includes all microtailwind abreviations.

 ## Installation